The Ultimate Guide to Construction Risk Management

 3. Risk Identification: Techniques such as workshopping, interviews, and analyzing historical data to uncover potential risks.

-4. Risk Analysis: Methods for evaluating and prioritizing risks based on their likelihood and impact.
+4. Risk Modeling and Analysis: Utilizing quantitative and qualitative methods to simulate potential risk scenarios and prioritize risks based on their likelihood and impact.

 5. Risk Response: Strategies for addressing risks, including avoidance, mitigation, transfer, and acceptance.